NACLab/ngc-learn/docs/museum/hierarchical_sc.md

 The model code for this exhibit can be found [here](https://github.com/NACLab/ngc-museum/tree/main/exhibits/patched_gpc).

-Note: You will need to unzip the data arrays in `natural_2.zip` to the folder `exhibits/data/` to work through this exhibit.
+Note: You will need to unzip the data arrays in `natural_image.zip` to the folder `exhibits/data/` to work through this exhibit.

 To undrestand the **Dictionary Learning** concept please visit [here](https://ngc-learn.readthedocs.io/en/latest/museum/sparse_coding.html#on-dictionary-learning).